chrischanwz/Orbital-2022/README.md

 ### INSTRUCTIONS TO USE
 **LINK TO AXPYREE** [Axpyree](axpyree.netlify.app/signup) Feel free to play around with Axpyree and give me any feedback you may have!
 I do plan to eventually brush up on my CSS/HTML skills so that the frontend looks way nicer...

+Also, **you are required to signup with your email and click on the confirmation link sent** before logging in to use Axpyree.
+I will enable OAuth in the future, Supabase supports it so that makes it a lot easier for me.